Subnet

 Advantages:

-Economic Model: Custom tokenomics and incentives.
+Economic Model: Subnets can implement custom tokenomics and incentives.

-Flexibility: Change parameters without mainnet coordination.
+Flexibility: Parameters can be changed without mainnet coordination.

 Subnets enable specialized blockchains.